-Students will be admitted to the Reception Class before their fifth birthday.
-Usually, children will enter the Reception Class at the start of the academic year (September 2017 - July 2018) that they have their fifth birthday.
+It is the intention of the Governors that children who are admitted to the Foundation Stage will do so before their fifth birthday.
+Usually, children will enter the Foundation Stage at the start of the academic year (September 2018 - August 2019) that they have their fifth birthday.
+The School's Published Admission Number is 90.